coffee beans

 Processing Method: Natural

-Tasting Notes: Fruity nose with notes of bluberry, cocoa nibs, and floral jasmine tea
+Tasting Notes: Fruity nose with notes of blueberry, cocoa nibs, and floral jasmine tea

 Peru Coffee, Volcanica